Did you know that three athletes from William Chrisman High School will be competing in a national event this summer?

 “Usually coaches are comprised of parents and teachers,” says Kathy.

-Page 3 of 3 - Being a coach doesn’t require a special education background.
+Being a coach doesn’t require a special education background.
 A person just needs to be certified in the sport they intend to coach.
 “In the state of Missouri, you can become certified online or attend a two- to three-hour course over a weekend,” said Kathy, “as well as having CPR training for safety reasons, of course.”